prateeek28/Flappy-Bird/README.md

  * - Score increases when pipe exits screen
  * - Game ends if:
  *      - Bird hits top or bottom boundary
- *      - Bird collides with pipe
+ *      - Bird collides with the pipe
  *
  *
  * @section project_structure Project Structure